 - Post the link in the issue on Github

-- In general to have a command to your shell (e.g zsh) you should put the binary in your path.
+In general to have a command in your shell (e.g zsh) you should put the binary in your path.
 You can see your paths by

-:.
-You can either: 1. create a symlink to flameshot binary in one of those folder listed (check out
+- create a symlink to Flameshot binary in one of those folders listed (check out

 export PATH="path/to/your/folder:$PATH").
 If you have installed Flameshot using the DMG we provide, Macports, or Homebrew, you most probably have it located in

 🔗 Flameshot only works on the primary screen

 Depending on how you have Spaces configured in Mission Control you may only be able to activate Flameshot on a particular external display by using the

 shift+alt+cmd+4 hotkey.
 Otherwise, Flameshot will only activate on the main display if you click "Take Screenshot" from the application menu.
 Fix it by uninstalling, installing again and selecting Flameshot again in the

 Screen Recording section. (reported to work here)